Indoor Mold Exposure: Adverse Health Effects in Children and AdultsA Comprehensive Guide to the Literature for Personal Injury Lawyers

 Number of Pages: 69

-The MediFocus Literature Guide to Indoor Exposure to Toxic Mold is a comprehensive guide to the medical literature that focuses on the adverse health effects of toxic mold exposure in both children and adults.
-The Guidebook will prove to be a valuable resource for personal injury attorneys, plaintiff or defense, whose area of practice includes toxic mold litigation.
+The MediFocus Literature Guide to Indoor Mold Exposure is a comprehensive guide to the medical literature for personal injury lawyers that focuses on the adverse health effects of indoor mold exposure in both children and adults.
+The Guidebook includes over 90 carefully selected journal article references published over the past decade in peer-reviewed medical journals that represents the cumulative body of medical and scientific knowledge regarding the adverse health effects of indoor mold exposure.
+This Literature Guide will prove to be a valuable resource for personal injury lawyers whose area of practice includes toxic mold litigation.

-The MediFocus Literature Guide to Indoor Exposure to Toxic Mold is available both as a soft-cover book and as a PDF download.
+The MediFocus Literature Guide to Indoor Mold Exposure is available both as a soft-cover book and as a PDF download.
 Order your copy today.
 Please see the side panel for ordering information.

 - A comprehensive bibliography of 88 journal article references indexed in MEDLINE published in well respected medical and scientific journals.